 The Adult Department includes those school-based Principals, Assistant Principals-Operations, Assistant Principals-Adult Counseling Services, and Coordinators who serve in the community adult schools and the ROP/ROC centers of the District.

-The Supervisory Department consists primarily of nonschool-based administrators who serve in the central offices, local district offices and other external support services locations.
+The School Support Department consists primarily of nonschool-based administrators who serve in the central offices, local district offices and other external support services locations.
 The department includes a wide variety of Specialists, Coordinators and Directors of departments, as well as the Directors of School Support Services and Administrators of Instruction in the local districts.
 This department also includes the Principals and Site Administrators assigned to Early Childhood Education Division locations.

 Unit J, Classified Department, represents classified management personnel assigned as Directors, Deputy Directors, Administrators, Managers, Specialists, and other administrative positions in Facilities, Food Services, Information Technology and Transportation.
 For class codes of Unit J bargaining unit members, see: 2012 – 2015 UNIT J CONTRACT, Article I, Recognition.